MariaGarzon/Population_Genetics/Assignment_1/README.md

 For this assignment, we used the Phangorn package in R.

-## Assignment Overview:
+## Objective
-The assignment had us dive deep into practical phylogeny construction methods, allowing us to create a multiple sequence alignment and build trees using both distance-based and Maximum Likelihood approaches.
-We also delved into assessing confidence in phylogenetic relationships.
+The primary aim is to apply practical methods to construct phylogeny using the Phangorn package in R, exploring both distance-based and Maximum Likelihood approaches to tree-building.

 ## The Data:
 The data we worked with came from a study by Uddin et al. (2008) and included sequences of the COX5A gene from great apes, new and old world monkeys.